Connect to your Windows instance using an RDP client - Amazon Elastic Compute Cloud

 3. Copy the password and save it in a safe place.
 This password is required to connect to the instance.

-9. You might get a warning that the publisher of the remote connection is unknown.
-Choose Connect to continue to connect to your instance.
+5. Choose Connect.
+If you receive a warning that the publisher of the remote connection is unknown, choose Connect to continue.

-10. The administrator account is chosen by default.
-Paste the password that you copied previously, and then choose OK.
+6. Enter the password that you saved previously, and then choose OK.

 • If you trust the certificate, choose Yes to connect to your instance.